Dimterion/booking-site/README.md

 ## <a id="introduction"></a>🔎 Introduction

-Booking Site is a full-stack application designed to book various places.
+Booking Site is a full-stack application to book various places.

 ## <a id="features"></a>📌 Features